UDISE Plus BRC Data Rejection 2026-27 – What Each Rejection Means and How to Fix It

 • WASH data showing piped water when the village does not have a piped water supply according to Jal Jeevan Mission records

-Fix: Go to the specific section flagged by BRC.
+Fix: Go to the specific section the BRC flagged.
 Physically verify the infrastructure.
 Enter the correct figure.
-If the correction looks like it went down significantly from last year (e.g., toilets reduced because some became non-functional), add a note in the remarks field explaining why.
+If the correction reduces toilets because some became non-functional compared to last year, add a note in the remarks field explaining why.

 Rejection Reason 4: Teacher Count Discrepancy